Gateway shooting: ‘He wanted to make things work’

 Inderlall-Rutt said the events of Sunday came as a shock to her family.

 “He picked me up from my house and was totally fine.
-We were having lunch together in Phoenix at my relative’s home when he suddenly vanished around 3:00pm.
+We were having lunch together in Phoenix at my relative’s home when he suddenly vanished at about 3pm.

-According to Inderlall-Rutt, Kyle wrote a letter which was found in the car.
+According to Inderlall-Rutt, her brother wrote a letter which was found in the car.

 Inderlall-Rutt said her brother had been going for therapy to help him deal with his relationship with Shah.